appcues/appcues-react-native-module/README.md

 ## Setup

 **NOTE:** because the Appcues iOS podspec isn't public, the Appcues SDK must be references locally.
-The Podfile in `./example/ios` will need to be updated to match your local path to the Appcues iOS SDK (if your `appcues-ios-sdk` repo is a sibling to `appcues-react-native-sdk` you should already be good to go).
+The Podfile in `./example/ios` will need to be updated to match your local path to the Appcues iOS SDK (if your `appcues-ios-sdk` repo is a sibling to `appcues-react-native` you should already be good to go).

 Refer to https://reactnative.dev/docs/environment-setup for general React Native Setup.
 This project uses the React Native CLI (not Expo, which might work, but is untested)